 - Components that can interact with pH, acids, or minerals in ways that change texture over time

-At KorNutra, we look at glow gummies as an engineering project first: define what the format can realistically carry, then design the formula and process to hold that line through the full shelf-life.
+At KorNutra, we treat glow gummies as an engineering project first: define what the format can realistically carry, then design the formula and process to hold that line through the full shelf-life.

 Why Water Activity (Aw) Quietly Decides Everything

 Moisture percentage is useful, but it doesn’t tell the full story.
-Water activity (Aw) is what manufacturers track because it better predicts microbial risk and the kind of texture drift that causes customer complaints.
-You can have two gummies with similar moisture content and very different shelf behavior if their Aw is different.
+Manufacturers track water activity (Aw) because it better predicts microbial risk and the kind of texture drift that causes customer complaints.
+Two gummies can have similar moisture content yet different shelf behavior if their Aw differs.

 When Aw isn’t controlled tightly, the failure modes are familiar—and expensive.